 The purposes of this corporation are primarily education in nature including to cultivate social intercourse and friendship among its members; to collect and preserve in its museum data touching the history of Fryeburg, the Fryeburg area, Oxford County, and the State of Maine; to collect and preserve articles, specimens and material objects illustrative and demonstrative of the customs, modes and habits of former times in the areas mentioned; to work towards the ownership of permanent headquarters and museum; to perpetuate the memory of those who, by their labors and heroism, contributed to make the history of the areas mentioned; to engage in acts which would assure the preservation of the town's visual beauty as it relates to its heritage; to compile, write and/or publish historical material of the Town of Fryeburg and the Fryeburg area, or cause the same to be done; to do all acts necessary and convenient for the furtherance and promotion of the aforesaid purposes; to exist under the laws of Maine as a corporation without capital stock and not for pecuniary profits.

 The Fryeburg Historical Society organized in 1974.
-The society has over 300 members and supports its museum at 511 Main Street, Fryeburg, Maine 04037 and its research library on Route 113 in North Fryeburg, Maine
+The society has over 300 members and supports its museum and research library (The Kendal C. & Anna Ham Library) at 83 Portland St., Fryeburg, Maine 04037

 Email: Fryeburg _ Historical _ Society@ne.twcbc.com